 Portland Sea Dogs

 A double-A minor league team, the Portland Sea Dogs are the affiliates of the MLB’s Boston Red Sox.
 The Sea Dogs, in their red and blue, have been a source of baseball entertainment for the Portland area since 1994.

 The team has an impressive record.
 They can boast 157 players who have reached the MLB, 7 playoff teams, 4 Northern Division Championships, and 1 Eastern League Championship.
 Some of their notable alumni include Josh Beckett and Dustin Pedroia.
 Who will their next star be?

 The Sea Dogs play at Hadlock Field in Portland, Maine.
 To learn more about the team, and their unique mascot, Slugger the Sea Dog, go to their website: http://www.milb.com/index.jsp?sid=t546

 New Hampshire Fisher Cats

-Another double-A minor league baseball team, the New Hampshire Fisher Cats play out of Manchester, New Hampshire at Northeast Delta Dental Stadium.
+Another double-A minor league baseball team, the New Hampshire Fisher Cats play out of Manchester, New Hampshire visa electron at Northeast Delta Dental Stadium.
 Since their inception in 2003, the team has been affiliated with the Toronto Blue Jays.